SuperOkazaki/fusee-launcher/README.md

 ## Dependencies

-    - Python 3
+- Python 3.6+
 - libusb
 - pyusb
 - tkinter

 ## Installation

 1. Install [Homebrew](https://brew.sh)
 2. Install Python 3: `brew install python`
 3. Install libusb: `brew install libusb`
-4. Install pyusb: `python3 -mpip install pyusb`
+4. Install Python dependencies: `python3 -m pip install -r requirements.txt`
-5. Install tkinter: `python3 -mpip install tkinter` --note-- tkinter is installed on most Python3 installations by default

 If you'd like, you can use a `virtualenv`, see a [guide](https://www.pythoncentral.io/how-to-install-virtualenv-python/) on how to set it up